vo1dee/PsychochauffeurBot/README.md

 ## License

-This project is licensed under the pohuy License.
+This project is licensed under the MIT License.